2019 Lexington Law Firm Credit Repair Review: Scam or Does it Work?

 However, it will be unable to exactly predict when a client’s credit score will spiral again because the credit issues of some consumers are generally more complicated than others.
 This is more so since a credit report and every case is unique, which makes it difficult for any firm to make an ethical prediction of the exact outcome.

-That’s why when you select a credit repair agency to fix a bad credit situation, instead of asking about the future, ask what their clients have benefited from in the past.
+That’s why when you select a credit repair agency to fix credit score issues, instead of asking about the future, ask what their clients have benefited from in the past.
 Here the agency’s past success plays a more crucial role than what it is capable of doing in future.

 Charges of Credit Repair Agencies